 - Music Under the Tram: Annual, free spring concert series during the month of March featuring local bands; 3 p.m. jacksonhole.com/music-under-tram

-- Annual Jackson Hole Rendezvous - The Jackson Hole Rendezvous is a three-day lifestyle and music festival at Jackson Hole Mountain Resort, presented every March.
+- Annual Jackson Hole Rendezvous - The Jackson Hole Rendezvous is a two-day lifestyle and music festival at Jackson Hole Mountain Resort, presented in early April.

-- Tram Jam: Local band stationed at the bottom of the Bridger Gondola every Saturday for the last 25 years, jamming out roots rock reggae beats.
+- Tram Jam: Local band stationed at the bottom of the Bridger Gondola every Saturday for more than 25 years, jamming out roots rock reggae beats.
 No matter the weather, they jam on!

 - Special Olympics Wyoming Winter Games – Competitions take place at both Jackson Hole Mountain Resort and Teton Pines - specialolympicswy.org